parcelLab/eslint-config/README.md

 # @parcellab/eslint-config

 Specific parcelLab configuration for JavaScript and TypeScript projects.
-It also includes React and Jest rules.
+It also includes React ecosystem and Jest rules.

+The philosophy is to use `prettier` for auto formatting code syntactically, therefore this configuration extensively uses `eslint-config-prettier` as defined in [prettier's documentation](https://prettier.io/docs/en/integrating-with-linters.html), disabling some eslint rules that could collide with prettier's.
+Anything else that prettier can't auto format will be linted by eslint.

 ## Features